-A group of shoppers for the grocery app Instacart announced their strike last week, saying that they would refuse to take any new orders on Monday, March 30, if the company did not meet their demands.
-Those included hazard pay of an additional $5 per order; free hand sanitizer, disinfectant wipes, and soap, as well as expanded paid sick leave to include workers with preexisting conditions who have been told to stay home by their doctors.
+A group of shoppers for the grocery app Instacart announced a strike for Monday, March 30, if the company did not meet demands including: hazard pay of an additional $5 per order; free hand sanitizer, disinfectant wipes, and soap, as well as expanded paid sick leave to include workers with preexisting conditions who have been told to stay home by their doctors.
 Instacart responded within a few days, saying that it would provide hand sanitizer and make it easier for workers to set a default tipping average.
 Workers called the response a “sick joke” and said the strike was still on.

 On April 2, Instacart announced that they would be providing shoppers with free “health and safety kits,” which will include a washable and reusable face mask, hand sanitizer, and a thermometer.
 Many shoppers were still waiting for their kits two weeks later, according to Wired.
 Instacart has still not addressed hazard pay, while its workforce has ballooned to 500,000 people, outdoing even Amazon’s increase in hires during coronavirus.